maxadaman/bitbucket-repo-update/README.md

 ### `npm i`

+2. Add .env file in root of project

-2. After that, you can start application using command
+3. After that, you can start application using command

 ### `npm run start`